pantheon-systems/documentation/source/_docs/guides/drupal8-commandline.md

 `terminus env:code-log $TERMINUS_SITE.dev`

-If you want to have a local copy of the git repository, you can run the `git clone` command suggested by

-`terminus connection:info perschd8.dev --fields=git_command`

-You can then see your list of commits locally by changing into that directory you just cloned

-`cd $TERMINUS_SITE`

-and running

-`git log`

 #### Deploy the changes to the Test environment

 `terminus env:deploy $TERMINUS_SITE.test --sync-content --updatedb --cc  --note="Deploying exported config to enable modules"`

 We are running the `env:deploy` command with the `--sync-content` flag which will bring the database down from the Live environment before deploying the code.
 In a real-world scenario, your content editors may have added nodes and files in the Live environment.
 You would want those updates present on the Test environment with your deployed code.
 The `--updatedb` flag runs Drupal's database update script.
 And `--cc` clears caches.
 The `--note` flag adds a message that is tied to the record of the deployment.
 Under the hood, Pantheon creates a git tag for each deployment.
 This note field is used as an annotation on the git tag.
-To see the tag that was just created pull latest information down to your local git repository
+To see the tag that was just created.

-`git fetch`

-`git tag`

-Deployments to the Test and Live environments start with `pantheon_test_` or `pantheon_live_` followed by integers to count the number of deployments.

 #### Import the configuration on the Test environment